Giri-123s/Frontend-Portfolio/README.md

 # Frontend Development Portfolio – Shivam Kumar Giri

-Hi, I’m **Shivam Kumar Giri**, a Frontend-Focused Full Stack Developer skilled in **Next.js, React, Tailwind CSS, Redux, and REST API integration**.
+Hi, I am **Shivam Kumar Giri**, a Frontend-Focused Full Stack Developer skilled in **Next.js, React, Tailwind CSS, Redux, and REST API integration**.
 This is a collection of my selected frontend projects with live demos and source code.

 ---